-- metrics such as accuracy and timeliness, but also with regard to 'softer' measures such as its responsiveness to change - Contractual issues.
-Contract issues can swing arguments both in favor and against retaining an in-country provider.
+- support services such as accounting or HR, and any decision to terminate payroll may be set aside by the practical requirements of other support functions. - Quality of service.
+Establish from the in-house team what level of service has been provided by the vendor, both in terms of conventional metrics such as accuracy and timeliness, but also with regard to 'softer' measures such as its responsiveness to change. - arguments both in favour and against retaining an incountry provider.
 On the one hand, if a country team has recently committed to a multi-year outsourcing agreement with no easy termination clauses, this may influence the retention decision.
-On the other, retaining an incumbent provider may require committing to a new multi-year contract and also incur one-off fees (e.g. for integration to HR and financial systems).
-Since this commitment may have to be based on limited information gleaned in challenging circumstances from the incumbent team, one option is to seek a short-term interim contract while further assessment is carried out - More creative approaches.
+On the other, retaining an incumbent provider may require committing to a new multi-year contract and also incur one-off fees (for example, for integration to HR and financial systems).
+Since this commitment may have to be based on limited information gleaned in challenging circumstances from the incumbent team, one option is to seek a short-term interim contract while further assessment is carried out. - More creative approaches.
 Many global payroll providers work with partners.
-Where a local provider in an acquired organization is particularly valued, it may be possible to plug it into a global payroll vendor's network
+Where a local provider in an acquired organisation is particularly valued, it may be possible to plug it into a global payroll provider's network.

-Webster Buchanan recommends several steps for both retaining and terminating an acquired vendor:
+We recommend several steps for both retaining and terminating an acquired vendor.